-There is more economic data available at the MSA level (compared to the city level) from agencies like Bureau of Labor Statistics and Bureau of Economic Analysis.
+There is more economic data available at the MSA level (compared to the city level) from agencies like the Bureau of Labor Statistics and the Bureau of Economic Analysis.
 This data includes important measures like employment, labor force, unemployment rate, gross domestic product, and personal income.

 I’ve gathered data from the Census Bureau and present it in an interactive visualization using Tableau Public.
 Click here to access the visualization.

 Data is from Annual Estimates of the Resident Population: April 1, 2010, to July 1, 2018.
 Source: U.S. Census Bureau, Population Division.
 For counties, municipios, metropolitan statistical areas, micropolitan statistical areas, metropolitan divisions, and combined statistical areas, April 2019.
 Also, earlier census data available from the Bureau of Economic Analysis.